Skip to content

 main exposes an authenticated in-process JSON API from the existing eMule WebServer listener.
 The broadband release contract is the resource-oriented /api/v1 surface described by the OpenAPI document above.

-The API is designed for aMuTorrent and other trusted local controllers.
-The beta 0.7.3 contract intentionally prioritizes consistency and aMuTorrent completeness over preserving old command-style route names.
+The API is designed for trusted local controllers — TrackMuleBB (forward) and the aMuTorrent consumer bundled with 0.7.3.
+The 0.7.3 contract intentionally prioritizes consistency and controller completeness over preserving old command-style route names.

-After beta 0.7.3, the same OpenAPI document is also the canonical product-family contract for p2p-overlord implementations that choose to expose an eMuleBB-compatible REST surface. p2p-overlord may implement a documented subset, but that subset must be proven against this OpenAPI source rather than creating a parallel contract.
+After 0.7.3 RC1, the same OpenAPI document is also the canonical product-family contract for p2p-overlord implementations that choose to expose an eMuleBB-compatible REST surface. p2p-overlord may implement a documented subset, but that subset must be proven against this OpenAPI source rather than creating a parallel contract.

 Controller Boundary